Tpj-root/isro/Quiz_Assessment.md

 d.
 Coronal Interplanetary Reaction

-Ans : b.
+Ans: b.
 Corotating Interaction Region.

 Which of the following subject is part of Heliosphere